bsuper-archive/veloplot/README.md

 ####[classify.py](https://github.com/bsuper/veloplot/blob/master/classify.py)

 Classifies the data.
-Currently, four models are implemented: Random Forests, Gradient Boosted Trees, RBF SVM, and a 2 hidden layer node with 100 nodes in each layer Neural Network.
+Currently, four models are implemented: Random Forests, Gradient Boosted Trees, RBF SVM, and a 2 hidden layer Neural Network with 100 nodes in each hidden layer.
 All of their average 10-fold cross validation accuracy are ~93-94%.
 Random forests and gradient boosted trees also give feature importances.

 You can see the results [here](https://github.com/bsuper/veloplot/blob/master/classification_results.ipynb).